Shagshag/prestashop-documentation/CustomerThreadCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\CustomerThread.php line 45
+* This property is defined in [classes/CustomerThread.php line 45](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CustomerThread.php#45)

 ### $webserviceParameters